bitcoin-api/bitcoin-api-full-stack/README.md

 > About multiple servers:
-You can set up multiple backend servers if you have lots and lots of addresses although you only need one backend server, even if you have a few hundred thousand addresses.
-(This hasn't been tested yet although this is according to what [Andreas Antonopoulos](https://aantonop.com/) said.
-It should be taken into consideration that this claim was made in 2019 and that the tech is always improving.)
+You can set up multiple backend servers if you have lots and lots of addresses although you only need one backend server, even if you have a large amount of addresses.

 #### Steps to Setup a Bitcoin-API Bitcoin Node Server